AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/database/issues-slave-reads-replication-synchronization-mariadb-10-6.md

                 synchronous_replication: false
 ```

-For steps, refer to [DATABASE_CONFIGURATION](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/configure/env/stage/variables-deploy.html#database_configuration) in Deploy variables > in the Commerce on Cloud Infrastructure Guide.
+For steps on updating the database configuration, refer to [DATABASE_CONFIGURATION](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/configure/env/stage/variables-deploy.html#database_configuration) in Deploy variables > in the Commerce on Cloud Infrastructure Guide.

 ## Related reading